MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-linux-application.md

 * A kubeconfig file to access the cluster.
 * Have the Azure Kubernetes Service on Azure Stack HCI PowerShell module installed.
 * Run the commands in this document in a PowerShell administrative window.
-* Ensure that OS specific workloads land on the appropriate container host.
+* Ensure that OS-specific workloads land on the appropriate container host.
 If you have a mixed Linux and Windows worker nodes Kubernetes cluster, you can either use node selectors or taints and tolerations.
 For more information, see [using node selectors and taints and tolerations](adapt-apps-mixed-os-clusters.md).

 ## Deploy the application